praxeo/MisterWhisper/README.md

 - Integration with active software: Automatically inputs transcribed text into the application you are currently using.

-- GPU acceleration: Powered by [whisper.cpp](https://github.com/ggerganov/whisper.cpp) for fast and accurate voice recognition.
+- GPU acceleration (optional): Powered by [whisper.cpp](https://github.com/ggerganov/whisper.cpp) for fast and accurate voice recognition.

 - Local or remote : You can use WhisperCPP locally or connect to a remote service for transcription.